sisoe24/Python-Easy-Print/README.md

 - `pythonEasyPrint.logging.customLogName`: `string`

     Specify a different logging instance name for the log commands.
-If empty, will default to `logging`.
-Example: specifying `LOGGER` as value, will result in:
+If empty will default to `logging`.
+For example, specifying `LOGGER` as a value will result in:

     ```py
     LOGGER.debug("name: %s", name)
     ```

 ## 1.5.
 Known Issues

-- When using the command to delete, the extension will ignore the `help` statement.
+- When using the delete command, the extension will ignore the `help` statement.

 ## 1.6.
 Example Key Bindings